tvdboom/ATOM/docs_sources/user_guide/models.md

 Ensemble models use multiple estimators to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
 ATOM implements two ensemble techniques: voting and stacking.
+If an [mlflow experiment](../../logging/#tracking) is active, the ensemble models start their own run just like the "regular" models do.
+Click [here](../../examples/ensembles) for an example that uses ensemble models.

 !!! warning
-    Although it is possible to include models from different branches in the same ensemble, this is highly discouraged.
-Data sets from different branches with unequal shape can result in unexpected errors for plots and prediction methods.
+    Combining models trained on different branches into the ensemble is not allowed and will raise an exception.

 ### Voting